Painful intelligence: What AI can tell us about human suffering: Why there is (so much) suffering

-Uncontrollability is increased by other factors in addition to uncertainty.
+Uncertainty and unpredictability necessarily lead to \textit{uncontrollability}, lack of control of the world: if the agent does not know what is actually happening in the world, or it does not know how to predict what will happen in the future, it cannot possibly control the world.
+In fact, control requires the capability to predict the results of your actions, which requires not only a good model for prediction, but also an accurate perception of the current state of the world.\footnote{For those conversant in Buddhist philosophy, this is similar to the idea that impermanence feeds into no-self, when impermanence is seen as related to uncertainty and no-self is interpreted as uncontrollability \citep{mahasianatta}.
+See footnote~\ref{threecharfn} below for more on such analogues. } However, uncontrollability is not only due to uncertainty.
 Even if the world could be perfectly perceived and predicted, there would still be uncontrollability due to at least two reasons.
 First, the agent has limited physical capacities to influence the world.
-Second, limitations of computation reduce controllability in many ways: the computational complexity of the search tree precludes finding perfect solutions to the planning problem, while the parallel and distributed nature of the agent's cognitive system precludes proper control of the agent's internal functioning.
+Second, limitations of computation reduce controllability in many ways: the computational complexity of the search tree precludes finding perfect solutions to the planning problem, while the parallel and distributed nature of the agent's cognitive system hinders proper control of the agent's internal functioning.
 All these reasons make sure that the world is uncontrollable for humans.
 But it can be rather uncontrollable even for a thermostat, since the temperature of most environments obeys extremely complex natural laws that are beyond the understanding of the thermostat, and errors cannot be avoided.